Skip to main content

 About

-Aaero2 is a single player and multiplayer arcade shooter game.
+Aaero2 is a single player and multiplayer arcade shooter game with a science fiction theme.
 It was developed by Mad Fellows and was released on October 15, 2024.
 It received positive reviews from players.

 Skip User Reviews